Stock market today: Wall Street rises to cap off a winning month of April - ExBulletin

 Snap fell 17% after its last quarter revenue fell short of expectations.
 Pinterest also fell sharply, down 15.7%, despite stronger than expected results.
 Analysts pointed to its growth forecast for the current quarter, which appeared more lukewarm than some had expected.

-Wall Street has focused heavily on what CEOs are saying about their upcoming trends, given the uncertainty surrounding the direction of the economy and interest rates.
+Wall Street has focused heavily on what CEOs are saying about their upcoming trends, given the upcoming uncertainty about the direction of the economy and interest rates.
 The economy is slowing under the weight of much higher interest rates intended to keep high inflation in check.

 The majority of companies so far this reporting season have exceeded expectations, highlighted by Big Tech giants last week like Microsoft, Alphabet and Meta Platforms.
 They have an outsized effect on stock indexes due to their massive size.